-Canada's Wonderland theme park entrance fee (includes rides, but not parking or food): $39.99 (buy online at this rate to save).
+Canada's Wonderland theme park entrance fee without tax (includes rides, but not parking or food): $39.99 (buy online at this rate to save).

 Whale watching excursion (3 hrs): $50 to $120, depending on the size of boat and number of passengers.

 Many of the major Canadian cities will have an attractions pass that will save you money if you visit a number of attractions within a certain period.

 Tipping is customary in Canada right across the country.
 In general Canadians tip 15% to 20% for services, such as restaurant and bar servers, hairdressers, beauticians, cab drivers, hotel bellhops and more.